dreamcatcher-tech/jest-ai/README.md

 9. ~~bot loading~~
 10. edit the knowledge base using the stateboard window
 11. self improvement of a bot based on some desired prompt outcomes
-12. swap out a bot based on human interaction
+12. swap out a bot based on human interaction using the colonel
 13. storage of preferences and issues
 14. window crunching tactics - embeddings or merkle tree
 15. load the whole book and only use relevant parts so no rate limits are hit
 16. show what book parts got loaded with each symbol detection
 17. router to pick the bot to load
+18. make a log file that shows what messages are being sent to openai

+Should be able to set up test scrips and load them with good prompts.

+Colonel needs to handle multiple bot jobs per prompt

+colonel could just use another bot, a system bot, to answer system commands.

 Be able to discuss the current status of combinations of bots.